-• The Company secured a loan facility (the "Loan") with Mitan Holdings Ltd. ("Mitan Holdings"), a company controlled and directed by a director of Goldsource, for a principal amount of US\$1.0 million.
-This amount can be drawn down in full during the 90 days period following November 2, 2015.
-The purpose of the Loan is to provide the Company with additional funds, which may be necessary for operating capital requirements during the commissioning phase of Eagle Mountain.
-The Loan is repayable in full, 12 months after the draw-down and will bear interest at a rate of 12% per annum, payable quarterly.
-Goldsource has pledged the shares of its wholly-owned subsidiary, Eagle Mountain Gold Corp., to Mitan Holdings as security for the Loan and has paid a commitment fee of US\$15,000 upon execution of the Loan Agreement.
+The Company entered into a loan agreement (the "Loan") with Mitan Holdings Ltd. ("Mitan Holdings"), a company controlled and directed by a director of the Company, for a principal amount of US\$1.0 million (\$1,384,000).
+The purpose of the Loan was to provide the Company with additional funds, which were necessary for working capital requirements at the Eagle Mountain Gold Project.
+The Loan is repayable in full, twelve months after the draw-down on December 21, 2015 and bears interest at a rate of 12% per annum, payable quarterly.
+Goldsource has pledged the shares of its wholly-owned subsidiary, EGMC, to Mitan Holdings as security for the Loan and has paid a commitment fee of \$19,660 (US\$15,000) upon execution of the Loan Agreement.